nwillc/simplecache/README.md

 # simplecache
 This is an incomplete JSR 107 implementation.
-It's backed by a store-by-reference ConcurrentHashMap, does'nt offer management, or implement the annotations, and only partially supports events.
+It's backed by a store-by-reference ConcurrentHashMap only, does'nt offer management or implement the annotations.
 Why did I bother?
-It was mostly an exercise.
+It was mostly as a learning experience.
-I wanted something even simpler and cleaner then the reference implementation, with JDK8 improvements.
-Read-through and write-through are implemented synchronously.
+But also I did want something simpler and cleaner then the reference implementation, with JDK8 improvements.
 Basically this is only useful to front things like slow out of process requests.

 Currently this package includes about a dozen classes, depends only on the javax.cache-api artifact, and builds to under 50K.